FireEye CEO: Digital currency enables cybercrime - KESQ

 The incident not only affects the IT management companies, but also those companies’ corporate clients that have outsourced IT management to them, Hanslovan said.
 He estimated that as many as 1,000 small-to-medium sized businesses may be affected by the hack.

-“This is only three and a half hours old, so this is very new, and we don’t know the scale yet,” Hanslovan said.
+“This is very new, and we don’t know the scale yet,” Hanslovan said.

 In recent months, cybercriminals have increasingly targeted organizations that play critical roles across broad swaths of the US economy.
 A high-profile attack against Colonial Pipeline in May disrupted fuel shipments to gas stations all along the east coast, prompting widespread panic buying.
 The JBS cyberattack led to a temporary shutdown of all nine of its US beef processing plants.